toptensoftware/bashful/readme.md

 At first I was going to use bash that comes with Windows, but I think Git Bash is better configured out of the box.
 Here's the changes I made.

-1. Run Windows Terminal and choose the "Git Bash" prompt profile (it should appear automagically).
+1. Run Windows Terminal and open the "Git Bash" profile (if you have git installed the profile should already exist).

-2. With text editor (code, vi, whatever...) open `~/.bashrc` and add the following to get a more concise prompt (just path and git status) and make `ls` list all files, in long form, with human readable file sizes.
+2. With a text editor (code, vi, whatever...) open (or create) `~/.bashrc` and add the following.
+   This changes to a more concise prompt (just path and git status) and makes `ls` list all files, in long form, with human readable file sizes.

     ```bash
     export PS1='\[\033]0;bash $PWD\007\]\n\[\033[33m\]\w\[\033[36m\]`__git_ps1`\[\033[0m\]$ '